-Conversation attribute mappings allow storing attribute values to a conversation and make them available later in other rules.
+Conversation attribute mappings allow storing attribute values to a conversation and making them available later in other rules.
 Conversation attribute mappings differ from normal mappings in that the value will not be sent to outbound messages.
 Instead, the value is stored in the conversation and can be used in conversation conditions or as the source value of regular attribute mappings.

 A typical use case would be to store the status/state of a ticket as a conversation attribute so that subsequent update rules can "know the previous status".

-You can use conversation variables as a source in Outbound Mappings, Runtime Variables and Conversation Variable Mappings.
+You can use conversation variables as a source in Outbound Mappings, Runtime Variables, and Conversation Variable Mappings.
 The names of the source attributes must always start with sf:conversation: -prefix.
 This is to distinguish them from normal attributes in the source message.